 Blog: Men’s Health Blog

-What Men’s Health is doing is taking excerpts from the whole chapter to create a chapter review.
+What Men’s Health was doing was taking excerpts from the whole chapter to create a chapter review.
 The difference between this one and the last example is that instead of copying and pasting one excerpt and commenting on it, they’re really speculating on the whole chapter here.

-While Eat This, Not That does have its own blog, Zinczenko was smart enough to leverage his Men’s Health audience to cross promote this particular book, which appeals to the same audience.
+While Eat This, Not That does have its own blog now (fully owned and operated by Zinczenko), at the time, while he was still at Men’s Health, was smart enough to leverage his Men’s Health audience to cross promote this particular book, which appeals to the same audience.

 Idea for Blog Post 10.
 Book Review